 The smart cards must contact the Secure Shell server for certificate validation.
-Secure Shell is based on OpenSSH and provides the necessary PKCS #11 support for clients, so requires no additional configuration for smart cards.
+Secure Shell in Oracle Solaris 11.4 is based on OpenSSH and provides the necessary PKCS #11 support for clients, so requires no additional configuration for smart cards.
 The Secure Shell server can be running any OpenSSH version.
-See How to Use the OpenSSH Implementation of Secure Shell in Managing Secure Shell Access in Oracle Solaris 11.3.

 From a Secure Shell client, the private key on the user's smart card authenticates to a remote Secure Shell server by using key-based authentication.
 The user must configure the keys.